bcm-uga/hadaca3/README.md

 Run "automated_docker_test.sh" form hadaca3 folder.

-or the manully with the
+Or test iterativelly with the following commands :

 First prepare the docker submission with the script prepare2score_locally